Tas Skoudros

 GitHub reduced GitHub-hosted runner prices by up to 39% starting January 1, 2026.
 The GitHub Blog

 GitHub also announced a $0.002/min platform charge for self-hosted runners (originally described as starting March 1, 2026) — but later posted an update saying they’re postponing that billing change to re-evaluate their approach.
-The GitHub Blog
+The GitHub Blog Current billing docs still describe GitHub Actions usage as free for self-hosted runners.
+GitHub Docs

 Jobs run on runners (GitHub-hosted standard, GitHub-hosted larger, or self-hosted).